Meet Our Preceptors

 Education

-PharmD – the University of Iowa
+PharmD – University of Iowa

-MS Hospital Pharmacy Administration – University of Kansas
+MS, Hospital Pharmacy Administration – University of Kansas

 Training